 📣BONUS – We know that tracking is a great way to create habits and consistency.
 KEEP IT simple.

-Checkout my new printable running log, to track your progress and have a log to easily look back on come race da to remind yourself of all the hard work that you have done!
+Checkout my new printable running log, to track your progress and have a log to easily look back on come race day to remind yourself of all the hard work that you have done!

 Looking for detailed training plans?
 Here are a few:

-- Couch to 5K
+- Couch to 10K training plan

 - First half marathon training plan